feren-OS/Testing-Builds-Bug-Reporting/.github/ISSUE_TEMPLATE/24-04-bug-report.md

 ---
-name: 2025.03 Release Candidate
+name: 10th Anniversary Alpha
-about: Report a bug you found in Feren OS 2025.03 Release Candidate
+about: Report a bug you found in Feren OS 10th Anniversary Alpha
 title: ''
-labels: 22.04 RC
+labels: 24.04 Alpha
 assignees: ''

 ---